ktechmidas/wineUIPC/README.md

 2. `uipc_bridge` collects the block, encodes it as JSON (`{"cmd":"ipc", ...}`) and forwards it to the Python plugin.
 3. `wineUIPC` snapshots the required datarefs, mutates the IPC buffer per FSUIPC rules, and returns a hexadecimal payload.
 4. Replies travel back over TCP and are written into the original shared memory region so the Windows client thinks FSUIPC answered natively.
+5. If ACARS tools expect a livery name, we mirror the active livery string into FSUIPC’s aircraft-name offsets (0x313C/0x3160) with the current X-Plane selection.

 ---